PlainsightAI/legacy-docs/rules.md

 #### "and"

 Description:
 	This is a boolean operator that allows you to combine other predicates with "AND" semantics.

-In this example, a rule is checking for the specific device to be inside a landmark.
+The following example checks for the specific device to be inside a landmark.

 Example:
 ```json